Ugab Terrace Lodge is located on the eastern side of Damaraland, overlooking the terraces.

 Power supply: Generator

-Communications: There is mobile phone reception here, and WiFi in the main area.
+Communications: There is cellphone reception here, and WiFi in the main area.

 TV & radio: No.